 The scheme will end in March 2021 unless the funding available is fully used earlier.

-Michael Gove, the Environment Secretary has promised to spend £2 billion on improving rural broadband and 4G coverage, saying they are as essential as electricity and water.
+Michael Gove, the then Environment Secretary promised to spend £2 billion on improving rural broadband and 4G coverage, saying they are as essential as electricity and water.
 He said the cost would come from money formerly disbursed by the EU, (probably farming subsidies).

 He also pointed out that we are spending 30 times more than this sum on HS2 arguing universal broadband was just as important.